 PRECISION-Panc: Glasgow leads a UK-wide stratified therapeutic development platform for pancreatic cancer.
 This strategic initiative includes the UK pancreatic cancer research and clinical community, CRUK and industry (AstraZeneca, Celgene and others), with potential further partners including Innovate-UK through the Precision Medicine Catapult.
 PRECISION-Panc contains three essential elements of a dynamic stratified therapeutic development platform: Discovery, Pre-clinical Development, and Clinical Development.
 PRECISION-Panc will offer UK patients an Umbrella Master Protocol Clinical Trial with biopsy and molecular phenotyping for patient selection and biomarker discovery.
 This infrastructure is attractive to industry for the development of therapeutics and diagnostics.
 The molecular pathology node will provide a core to the PRECISION-Panc consortium through delivery of diagnostic-grade NGS assays to inform clinical trials and, with time, clinical practice.

-The Institute of Cardiovascular and Medical Sciences (ICAMS), including the British Heart Foundation Centre of Excellence, bridges the gap between cutting-edge science and state of the art medicine with a focus on cardiac (heart failure, myocardial infarction), vascular (hypertension, stroke) and metabolic (diabetes, obesity) disease.
+The School of Cardiovascular and Metabolic Health, including the British Heart Foundation Centre of Excellence, bridges the gap between cutting-edge science and state of the art medicine with a focus on cardiac (heart failure, myocardial infarction), vascular (hypertension, stroke) and metabolic (diabetes, obesity) disease.

 Fundamental to ICAMS’s portfolio is predictive and early diagnosis of cardiovascular disease (CVD) through molecular phenotyping and novel biomarker identification/validation, to be discovered in an integrated, efficient and holistic manner through the Node.

-The Institute of Infection, Immunity and Inflammation (3Is) delivers expertise in inflammatory arthropathies (especially in the ARUK Centre of Excellence in RA Pathogenesis), psoriasis and inflammatory neuropathies (e.g. novel glycolipid array detection methodologies (Willison)).
-Additionally, the Institute is building novel expertise in renal inflammatory/post-transplant syndromes.
+The School of Infection and Immunity and Inflammation delivers expertise in inflammatory arthropathies (especially in the ARUK Centre of Excellence in RA Pathogenesis), psoriasis and inflammatory neuropathies (e.g. novel glycolipid array detection methodologies (Willison)).
+Additionally, the School is building novel expertise in renal inflammatory/post-transplant syndromes.

 The 3Is has strong pipeline of molecular diagnostics that predict response to first and subsequent cDMARD and biologic therapeutics in rheumatoid arthritis with inference beyond to other inflammatory diseases.
 The 3Is will integrate with the Node.